 That's all there is to it!
 But you can have more fun too, if you want

 That's all the requirements for being a Community Champion Volunteer.
 It's not much, is it?
-It's super fun and rewarding, so we actually find that most volunteers tell us they want to do more than just create one activity per month -- they want to participate more.
+It's super fun and rewarding, so we actually find that most volunteers tell us they want to do more than just create regular events -- they want to participate more.

 You are more than welcome to fully immerse yourself and take full advantage of Stitch -- attend other people’s activities, join groups that interest you, and reach out to other Stitch members individually to welcome them to the community.
 We encourage you to make the most of it!

-Most volunteers find they want to host more than one activity per month.
-Please know that any additional activities you host are entirely up to you, and Stitch will not place any restrictions or limitations on these events.
+Please know that any additional activities you host (outside of the regular activities mentioned above) are entirely up to you, and Stitch will not place any restrictions or limitations on these events.
 You are free to host what you like, when you like, for as many people as you like.

 Below are some examples of the additional activities being held around the world.